How To Use A Pumice Stone, From The Pros + What Not To Do

 About five minutes will do, board-certified dermatologist and founder of Visha Skincare, Purvisha Patel, M.D., notes.
 After your foot soak is finished, you'll go in with the pumice stone on clean, damp skin (read: skip the towel dry).

 Now it's time to use your stone.
-Rub the stone in circular motions over the area; a medium pressure is more than enough to remove the dead skin.
+Rub the stone in circular motions over the area; a medium pressure is more than enough to remove the dead skin cels.
 If you're working on your hands, Tavernise recommends using very light pressure, as this area is more sensitive than the feet.

-If you're working on calluses, proceed with caution and don't eliminate them completely "Calluses exist to protect our feet in areas of high friction, so use moderation when attempting to file them down," board-certified dermatologist Rebecca Marcus, M.D., FAAD, tells mbg.
+If you're working on calluses or corns, proceed with caution and don't eliminate them completely "Calluses exist to protect our feet in areas of high friction, so use moderation when attempting to file them down," board-certified dermatologist Rebecca Marcus, M.D., FAAD, tells mbg.
+Corns develop due to bone pressure on the skin, creating a more padded area of the skin.

 Dry and moisturize.